What is Victorian Mourning Jewellery?

 These rules were especially followed by the upper classes, who had the time and money to go to every extreme in their outward display of grief.
 As could be expected, working-class people were unable to indulge in long mourning periods – reduced earners in the family due to death often meant that times were hard.

-For women, heavy black clothing and veils were worn with black bonnets or hats and black gloves.
-Even particular fabrics, like crepe, became synonymous with mourning because of its weight and depth of colour.
+For women, heavy black garments and veils were worn with black bonnets or hats and black gloves.
+Even particular fabrics, like crepe, became synonymous with mourning because of their weight and depth of colour.
 Mourning jewellery was also required to be the deepest black and often made from jet or with black enamel.
 Occasionally, the hair of the deceased was arranged in a pattern and placed into the item of jewellery.

 The mourning period was not short.
 Widows were expected to wear mourning attire for up to two years following the death of their husbands, although it was often worn for the rest of their lives.
 This included three months of wearing a heavy black veil over their face.
 Whilst in full mourning (immediately after the death), the woman would wear only black.
 In half-mourning, dark colours like grey, navy blue or purple could be reintroduced into the wardrobe.

-This show of mourning was particularly representative of the Victorian morality code: the idea of ‘good’ and ‘evil’.
+This show of mourning was representative of the Victorian morality code: the idea of ‘good’ and ‘evil’.
 Deep and long mourning showed respect and humility, whilst a short mourning period could set tongues wagging in Victorian society.

 Why mourning jewellery?